rachele182/robot_control/README.md

 All the simulations are tested and validated using Matlab/Simulink environment.
 Please note that to run the simulation a version of simulink >=R2020a is needed.
-Instructions and guide trough the files are in the context.txt file inside all the folder.
+Instructions and guide trough the files are in the **contents.md** inside each folder.

 <img src="https://github.com/rachele182/robot_control/assets/75611841/f40f21c2-5fe6-4db7-9361-713ebe883019" width="425">